tzlomke/liri_bot/README.md

 # LIRI Bot

 ## LIRI Bot: A Language Interpretation and Recognition Interface
 LIRI Bot is a node.js-based CLI App designed to receive user queries and locate relevant information on movies, songs and concerts.
+Commands, user queries and subsequent results are stored to the log.txt file.

 ## Motivation
 The LIRI Bot was an opportunity to get familiarized with CLI apps, NPM packages, and back-end API implementation while creating something that could one day be further developed for real-world use.